Jakiur1234/LearnHTML/README.md

 # LearnHTML
-Learn HTML is a web and android application to learn english for begineer.
+Learn HTML is a web and android application to learn html for begineer.